A few months ago, I switched to the Brave browser because I was sick of seeing ads and pop-ups. I was also concerned about my privacy.

-Configure Privacy Settings on Brave
+Configure Privacy Settings

 They can also change the WebRTC IP Handling policy based on their needs.
 Users can also allow or prohibit the browser’s P3A (Privacy-preserving product analysis).
 Additionally, one can perform a safety check to keep the user safe.

-- Launch the Brave computer browser.
+- Launch the Brave app on the computer.